Run for your life. Run for your friends and family. Run for research.

 Heart Disease

-Every 12 minutes, heart disease kills an Australian.
+Every 12 minutes, heart disease kills a fellow Aussie.

 Diabetes